SPAIN & PORTUGAL

 1918

-The Majestic has occupied its position on the Passeig de Gràcia — Barcelona's grandest boulevard, flanked by Gaudí's Casa Batlló and Casa Milà — since 1918.
-Four generations of the Soldevila-Casals family have run it, and the family ownership gives it a warmth the international chains on the same street cannot replicate.
-271 rooms, MALATS tapas bar, and a rooftop terrace with pool and views of the Sagrada Família.
+The Majestic has occupied its position on the Passeig de Gràcia, Barcelona's grandest boulevard, flanked by Gaudí's Casa Batlló and Casa Milà within a few hundred metres in either direction, since 1918.
+Four generations of the Soldevila-Casals family have run it since, and that unbroken family ownership gives the hotel a warmth the international chains further down the same street have never quite managed to replicate.
+271 rooms, the MALATS tapas bar for the kind of unfussy Catalan cooking that grand hotels rarely bother with, and a rooftop terrace with pool and views clear across to the Sagrada Família.

 Estoril